Listen to this Article::

 Steep angle of tubes

-To bypass this some artists have lightened their stretch and kept the steep angle when tattooing.
+To bypass this some artists have lightened their stretch and utilized a steep angle when tattooing.
 This needle technique, which may actually work when using smaller needle configurations, still isn’t totally efficient.
-You can utilize it when trying to build/sculpt lines, but if you’re trying to do very fine lines…Not so much
+You can utilize it when trying to build/sculpt lines, but if you’re trying to do very fine lines…Not so much Here is a video where we talk about the angle of insertion:

 A bit about Stretching